Aider-AI/aider/docs/benchmarks.md

 Aider updates the implementation file based on GPT's reply and runs the unit tests.
 If all tests pass, the exercise is considered complete.
-If some tests fail, Aider sends GPT a second message with the test error output.
+If some tests fail, aider sends GPT a second message with the test error output.
 It only sends the first 50 lines of test errors to try and avoid exceeding the context window of the smaller models.
 Aider also includes this final instruction: